-WERDCC has an administrative procedure for dealing with inmates grievances regarding sexual abuse.
+WMCC has an administrative procedure for dealing with inmates grievances regarding sexual abuse.
 This procedure also allows them to submit a grievance at any time regardless when the incident occurred.
 If their grievance is against a staff member they are not required to submit their grievance through that staff member.
-WERDCC also outlines, through policy, where grievance cannot be filed.
+WMCC also outlines, through policy, where grievance cannot be filed.

-WERDCC also requires that a decision on the merits of any grievance or portion of a grievance alleging sexual abuse be made within 70 days of the filing of the grievance.
-According the pre-audit questionnaire, the agency reported that in the past twelve months, no grievances have been filed.
+WMCC also requires that a decision on the merits of any grievance or portion of a grievance alleging sexual abuse be made within 70 days of the filing of the grievance.
+According the pre-audit questionnaire, the agency reported that in the past twelve months, one grievance has been filed.
+This grievance was handled in a timely manner and the was determined to be unfounded by investigators.